DoIT DNS Name Selection Policy

 - Hostmaster should reply to the customer and say that their request is being escalated to the director of SEO for review.

-- Hostmaster will escalate via email to the director of SEO (as of 9/2017, Steve Krogull).
-Make sure to include details as who is asking for the third level name, page content, intended audience, etc. If further escalation is required, the director of SEO will consult with the DoIT COO.
+- Hostmaster will escalate via email to Libby Peterek, Assistant Director, University Marketing.
+Make sure to include details as who is asking for the third level name, page content, intended audience, etc. If further escalation is required, the Libby will consult with the DoIT COO.